Skip to Content

 Hakata ramen is also referred to as tonkotsu ramen, with tonkotsu meaning “pork bones” in Japanese.
 In Fukuoka, Hakata is the historical name of central Fukuoka so the dish is more commonly referred to as hakata ramen.

 Listed below are six restaurants that serve some of the best ramen in Fukuoka.
-Prices vary depending on the choice and number of toppings but on average, expect to pay anywhere between JPY 800-1,000 per bowl.
+Prices vary depending on the choice and number of toppings.

 1. Ganso Nagahamaya